codekoch/mediakit_x86/README.md

 # mediakit_x86 (still experimental)
 convert everey x86 computer into a "mediakit" by starting a shellskript after a fresh debian install.
 see: http://mediakit.education/x86.php or https://github.com/codekoch/mediakit_RaspberryPi
-1. Install a new debain system (testet with debian 10.1.0-amd64-xfce+nonfree.iso)
+1. Install a new debian system (testet with debian 10.1.0-amd64-xfce+nonfree.iso)
 2. Install git
 > sudo apt-get install git
 3. Clone this repository